For the 2023-24 school year, there are 37 community colleges serving 166,477 students in Washington (36 public colleges and 1 private colleges).

 How much do community colleges cost in Washington?

-For Washington community colleges, the average tuition is approximately $4,105 per year for in-state students and $7,359 for out-of-state students.
-For private community colleges, the average yearly tuition is approximately $19,532 per year.
+The average tuition for community colleges in Washington is approximately $4,105 per year for in-state students and $7,359 for out-of-state students.
+For private community colleges, the average yearly tuition is approximately $19,532.

 What are the top ranked community colleges in Washington?

-The best top ranked community colleges in Washington include Everett Community College, North Seattle College and Bellevue College.
+The top-ranked community colleges in Washington include Academy of Interactive Entertainment, Big Bend Community College, and Lower Columbia College.

 What is community college diversity score in Washington?

-Washington community colleges have a diversity score of 0.71, which is higher than the national average of 0.70 (view national diversity statistics).
+Community colleges in Washington have a diversity score of 0.73, which is lower than the national average of 0.75 (compared to national diversity statistics).

 How diverse are community college in Washington?